 Every treatment comes with some risk of side effects, but CoQ10, riboflavin, and magnesium have generally been shown to cause minimal side effects, like stomach cramps, bloating, diarrhea, and nausea.
-People with very serious kidney problems should not take magnesium without doctor supervision.
+People with very serious kidney problems should not take magnesium without a medical provider's supervision.
 Riboflavin may cause urine to turn a yellow-orange color, but this usually isn’t a cause for concern.
-If you’re concerned about specific side effects, you might want to talk it over with your doctor before starting supplements.
+If you’re concerned about specific side effects, you might want to talk it over with your provider before starting supplements.

 Articles in this section